Windows Autopatch | IT Pro’s Complete Guide | Patch My PC

 Healthy Devices – The devices have checked in with Windows Autopatch and will receive all Windows Quality updates within 21 days of release.
 Microsoft ensures that 95% of all managed devices will be updated within that time frame.

-Not Up to Date (Microsoft Action) – The device has not checked into Windows Autopatch within the 21-day deployment period, or the device is still on last month’s quality update.
+Not Up to Date (Microsoft Action) – The device has not checked into Windows Autopatch within the 21-day deployment period or is still on last month’s quality update.
 Microsoft will try to resolve the issues within the 21-day deployment period.

-Ineligible Devices (Customer Action) – If a device is flagged under this category, then the IT admin must resolve the issues that are preventing the devices from receiving updates or registering with Autopatch.
+Ineligible Devices (Customer Action)—If a device is flagged under this category, the IT admin must resolve the issues preventing it from receiving updates or registering with Autopatch.

 For more information on the Sub status, please visit the Microsoft Documentation here